Desymmetrization of unactivated bis-alkenes via chiral Brønsted acid-catalysed hydroamination†

-Although great success has been achieved in catalytic asymmetric hydroamination of unactivated alkenes using transition metal catalysis and organocatalysis, the development of catalytic desymmetrising hydroamination of such alkenes remains a tough challenge in attaining a high level of stereocontrol over both remote sites and reaction centers at the same time.
-To address this problem, here we report a highly efficient and practical desymmetrising hydroamination of unactivated alkenes catalyzed by chiral Brønsted acid in both high diastereoselectivity and enantioselectivity.
+Although great success has been achieved in catalytic asymmetric hydroamination of unactivated alkenes using transition metal catalysis and organocatalysis, the development of catalytic desymmetrising hydroamination of such alkenes remains a tough challenge in terms of attaining a high level of stereocontrol over both remote sites and reaction centers at the same time.
+To address this problem, here we report a highly efficient and practical desymmetrising hydroamination of unactivated alkenes catalysed by chiral Brønsted acids with both high diastereoselectivity and enantioselectivity.
 This method features a remarkably broad alkene scope, ranging from mono-substituted and gem-/1,2-disubstituted to the challenging tri- and tetra-substituted alkenes, to provide access to a variety of diversely functionalized chiral pyrrolidines bearing two congested tertiary or quaternary stereocenters with excellent efficiency under mild and user-friendly synthetic conditions.
-The key to success is indirect activation of unactivated alkenes by chiral Brønsted acid via a concerted hydroamination mechanism.
+The key to success is indirect activation of unactivated alkenes by chiral Brønsted acids via a concerted hydroamination mechanism.